-7.0 METALEUCAS
+7.0 REVEGETATION

-To ensure that adequate areas of Melaleuca forest and shrubland are provided, for use by waterbirds (and particularly Freckled Ducks) as refuge and nesting sites.
+1. To ensure that adequate areas of native vegetation are provided for use by waterbirds (and particularly Freckled Ducks) as refuge and nesting sites.

 The area covered by Melaleucas has been greatly reduced by frequent fires.
 This reduction has resulted from mature plants, as well as regenerating plants and seedlings, being killed by fire.
+In addition, it is likely that the areas of grassland on the edge of the Swamp (Fig. 10) were covered by Eucalyptus and Banksia woodlands, prior to clearing.
 Therefore, some form of artifical replacement is necessary.